-God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it.
-Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground."

-Illustration 2: All Type of Artists...
+(NIV) God blessed them and said to them, Be fruitful and increase in number, fill the earth and subdue it.
+Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.
+Illustration 2: All Types of Artists...

-adjectives.
-Anytime you put Christian before any art

-form, as an adjective, it basic cally ruins itWhen you

-think of art adjectivally, that is, add Jesus and stir, it is

-going to be a disaster."
+"Christian is the greatest of all nouns and lamest of all adjectives.
+Anytime you put Christian before any art form, as an adjective, it basically ruins it ...
+When you think of art adjectivally, that is, add Jesus and stir, it is going to be a disaster."

-Greg Alan Thornbury /

-Former President of the

-King's College, New York
+Greg Alan Thornbury | Former President of the King's College, New York City vs.

-City

-Two Categories & Three
+Two Categories & Three Words to Remember...

-Words to Remember

-1. Content

-°

-·

-VS.

-2. Form